top of page

 Board Secretary

-Tami grew up in Westerville and continues to be a proud member of this community for over 40 years.
-She currently resides here with her wife, Nicolette, and two children, Pyper and Dax.
+Tami grew up in Westerville and is a proud member of this community for over 40 years.
+She currently resides here with her family.

-Tami graduated from Ohio Wesleyan University and then The Ohio State University with a focus in social work.
-She has held various social work positions throughout Columbus and Westerville for 22 years including The Buckeye Ranch, Nisonger Center, Huckleberry House, Concord Counseling and Westerville City Schools.
+Tami graduated from Ohio Wesleyan and The Ohio State Universities with a focus in social work.
+She has held various related positions including The Buckeye Ranch, Nisonger Center, Huckleberry House, Concord Counseling and Westerville City Schools.

-Now in her 18th year with Westerville City Schools, Tami currently serves as the Executive Director of student Services.
-In this role, she helps lead and support K-12 school counselors, school social workers/clinicians, nursing services as well as facilitate programs and initiatives falling under the social emotional, educational equity and mental health/wellness umbrella.
+Now in her 19th year with Westerville City Schools, Tami currently serves as the Executive Director of Student Services, where she leads and supports school counselors, social workers/clinicians, nursing services as well as facilitates programs and initiatives falling under the social emotional, educational equity and mental health/wellness umbrella.

-Tami has also recently completed work through Starr Commonwealth to be a trainer for trauma-informed, resilient school content.
-Tami has a passion for leading mental health awareness, decreasing stigma and helping people throughout the district and community understand the importance of a trauma-informed, resilience-focused approach to learning and life.
+Tami recently completed work through Starr Common-wealth, allowing her to continue leading by training mental health awareness, decreasing stigma and helping people understand the importance of a trauma-informed, resilience-focused approach to learning and life.

-Volunteering her time locally with Westerville Education Challenge (WEC) is another passion of Tami's.
-In her free time, she enjoys being outside, all things sports and being involved in her kids' activities.
+Tami is passionate about volunteering her time with organizations that support her community.
+In her free time, she enjoys being outdoors, staying active, and being involved in her children’s activities.

 Dennis Blair